LoRaMesher/LoRaMesher/README.md

 2. The function should contain an endless loop.
 3. Inside the loop, it is mandatory to have the `ulTaskNotifyTake(pdPASS,portMAX_DELAY)` or equivalent.
 This function allows the library to notify the function to process pending packets.
 4. All the packets are stored inside `radio.ReceiveduserPackets`.
-5. Every time you call Pop, you need to be sure to delete the Packet Queue after using it.
+5. IMPORTANT!!!
+Every time you call Pop, you need to be sure to call deletepacketQueue.
+It will free the memory that has been allocated for the packet and the packetQueue.
+If not executed it can cause memory leaks and out of memory errors.

 ### Send data packet function